SMByC/AcATaMa/docs/references.md

   accuracy of thematic maps obtained by image classification.
 Remote Sensing of Environment, 239, 111630.
 * Van Genderen, J. L., Lock, B. F., & Vass, P. A. (1978).
 Remote sensing: statistical testing of thematic map accuracy.
   Remote Sensing of Environment, 7(1), 3-14.
+* Cochran, W. G. (1977).
+Sampling techniques.
+Johan Wiley & Sons Inc.
+* Stehman, S. V., & Foody, G. M. (2019).
+Key issues in rigorous accuracy assessment of land cover products.
+Remote Sensing of Environment, 231, 111199.
 * Hay, A. M. (1979).
 Sampling designs to test land-use map accuracy.
 Photogrammetric Engineering and Remote Sensing, 45(4), 529-533.
+* Initiative, G. F. O. (2016).
+Integration of remote-sensing and ground-based observations for estimation of emissions and removals of greenhouse gases in forests.
+Methods and Guidance from the Global Forest Observations Initiative.